-- Alcohol and other drugs can impair your perceptions and decision-making.
+- Alcohol and other drugs impair your perceptions and decision-making.
 Do not place yourself in a vulnerable position by being intoxicated or under the influence of other drugs.

 - If you do drink, set a limit and stick to it.
 Don't drink on an empty stomach.
-Also, don't leave a drink unattended.
+Also, never leave a drink unattended.
 If you are away from your drink any amount of time, toss it.
 It's not worth the risk.

 - If you feel threatened or if you want to report something suspicious, use one of over 480 emergency phones on campus, including more than 150 “Blue Light” phones.
 These phones, distinguished by their blue lights, connect directly to the UA police dispatcher at all hours.